 Deep Learning to Infer Eddy Heat Fluxes from Sea Surface Height Patterns of Mesoscale Turbulence

-Tom George, Harvard University, Cambridge, MA, United States, Georgy E Manucharyan, University of Washington Seattle Campus, School of Oceanography, Seattle, United States; University of Washington, School of Oceanography, Seattle, United States and Andrew F Thompson, California Institute of Technology, Pasadena, United States
+Tom George, Harvard University, Cambridge, MA, United States, Georgy E Manucharyan, University of Washington Seattle Campus, School of Oceanography, Seattle, United States; University of Washington, School of Oceanography, Seattle, United States and Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States

 Abstract: